 www domain (if used) (www.example.com) or any domain alias.
 The results of the CNAME search should return

-If you’re instead using Netlify DNS, you’ll enter the bare domain (example.com) into DNSchecker.org and select ‘NS’ (name server) and click ‘Search’.
+If you’re instead troubleshooting Netlify DNS, you’ll enter the bare domain (example.com) into DNSchecker.org and select ‘NS’ (name server) and click ‘Search’.
 You should then see a list of the Netlify name servers.
-You can find the list of Netlify name servers by following this Support Guide.
+Or if you prefer, run whois in the terminal.
+You can find the list of your site’s Netlify name servers by following this Support Guide.

-AAAA records on your bare domain that point to IPv6 records.
+AAAA records on your apex/bare/root domain that point to IPv6 records.
 These

 AAAA records could be leftover from your previous hosting, and they won’t work on Netlify.
-The Netlify load balancer, which is what you’ll be pointing your bare domain to, does not support IPv6 records.
-You’ll need to remove the AAAA records at your domain register or a previous DNS host.
+The Netlify load balancer, which is what you’ll be pointing your apex domain to, does not support IPv6 records.
+You’ll need to remove the AAAA records at your domain register or previous DNS host.